Bank Account Hacked? Here's What To Do Right Now (Expert Tips)

 • Denial of credit: Identity thieves can borrow money in your name and ruin your credit score.
 Malicious activity could result in your inability to get a line of credit.

-What are the best antivirus programs to protect your bank account?
+Best antivirus programs to protect your bank account

 A strong antivirus program can protect your online accounts from malware, phishing, data breaches, identity theft attempts, and more.
 Here are our top picks:

-• TotalAV is our #1 antivirus software for a reason.
-It offers excellent antivirus protection, zero-day cloud scanning, protection against phishing and ransomware, and even detects malicious apps for you.
+TotalAV offers excellent antivirus protection, zero-day cloud scanning, protection against phishing and ransomware, and even detects malicious apps for you.
 Some of its extras include system tune-up tools, a disk cleaner, an ad blocker, a virtual private network (VPN), and much more.

-• Bitdefender offers comprehensive malware protection and guards you against phishing, fraud, and advanced stealth viruses.
+Bitdefender offers comprehensive malware protection and guards you against phishing, fraud, and advanced stealth viruses.
 It also provides a rescue environment for removing persistent rootkits.
-Bitdefender will detect when you enter a banking site, prompting you to launch it in its Safepay protected browser.
+Bitdefender will detect when you visit a banking site, prompting you to launch it in its Safepay-protected browser.

 Do banks refund money stolen from hacked accounts?